• Facebook

 Entry Processor Usage and Implementation

 The Entry Processor can be implemented in a class implementing the interface IEntryProcessor.
-This implementation will contain the logic to be executed over the cache item(s) on the server-side.
+This class, enabling you to move logic to the data and reduce network overhead.
 Once implemented, this implementation will be deployed on NCache.
-You can then invoke the cache from your client application to perform the specified Entry Processor logic over the server.
+You can then invoke the cache from your client application to perform the specified Entry Processor logic over the server, which is more efficient than fetching the data for client-side processing.

 Step 1: Implement IEntryProcessor Interface

 Your custom logic is provided in the Process method of the class.
-This takes IMutableEntry as parameters, which contains the following flags:
+This takes an IMutableEntry parameter, which contains the following flags:

 • IsAvailableInCache